Zipper vs Zipperless Luggage: Which Is Better?

 Zipperless luggage often has better weather resistance because the rigid frame can close more tightly than a fabric zipper track.
 Many zipperless suitcases also use sealing strips to reduce water entry from light rain or splashes.

+One honest caveat: "water-resistant" does not mean waterproof.
+A suitcase is not designed to be submerged.
+Wheels, handles, seams, locks, and shell connections can still allow moisture to enter under extreme conditions.
 For everyday travel, zipperless luggage generally offers stronger protection against rain and spills.
 For zipper luggage, weather resistance depends on zipper quality, seam design, coating, and shell material.

 Price and Value: Which One Is More Cost-Effective?